-New students living in on-campus housing, which includes student housing facilities located on the campus of an institution of higher education, such as dormitories, sorority and fraternity houses, privately owned residence halls, and apartments, who wish to file an affidavit stating that the student declines the vaccination for bacterial meningitis must use the official Texas Department of State Health Services (DSHS) form.
+New students living in on-campus housing, which includes student housing facilities located on the campus of an institution of higher education, such as dormitories, sorority and fraternity houses, privately owned residence halls, and apartments, the student must use the official Texas Department of State Health Services (DSHS) form.
 The DSHS form may be ordered electronically.
 It is then mailed from DSHS to the student and it may take up to two weeks to receive the form.

-This form must also be used by students under the age of 18, regardless of whether they are living on or off campus.
+\This form must also be used by students under the age of 18, regardless of whether they are living on or off campus.\